Department of History

 The enthusiastic bunch of students and their cooperation make possible many successful programmes that the department undertakes from time to time.
 Many of our students are first generation learners who make an honest effort towards self-reliance by engaging themselves in small jobs.
 Perhaps the opportunity now created through certificate courses in Spoken English, Soft Skill Development, Computer Training, Counselling etc. the students can better exploit the prospects of an expanding job market.

-Syllabus
+NEP Syllabus

+Ramakrishna Sarada Mission Vivekananda Vidyabhavan is an affiliated college of West Bengal State University and as a rule follows the syllabus drafted by the university for its colleges.
 At a more subjective level, the history honours course has been designed in a way so that the students majoring in the subject form an overall idea and gain knowledge about the nature, scope and meaning of history.
-At the undergraduate level we strive to make the students realise the importance of interdisciplinary approach to the study of history by drawing references from literature, politics, sociology and geography.
-We want the students to treat history not just as a narrative depicting the unilinear developments of civilizations, the exploits of the brave and the able or few epoch making events that changed human lives but as the story of complex interaction between human beings and nature, the struggle for existence of the common people, the impact that the so called life changing events had on social, cultural and economic lives of the people.
+At the undergraduate level, we strive to make the students realise the importance of an interdisciplinary approach to the study of history by drawing references from literature, politics, sociology and geography.
 History no longer remains a dull memorization of dates, names and events but comes alive with the achievements and failures of people in shaping the world and the concomitant impact of those in shaping the present times.
-The more academically inclined students thus appreciates the historians’ craft through reading and differentiating between primary and secondary sources and through macro and micro studies of regional developments.
+The more academically inclined students thus appreciate the historians’ craft through reading and differentiating between primary and secondary sources and through macro and micro studies of regional developments.

-Course Specific Outcome
+Course Outcome CBCS

-First Year Course
+First Year

-Course Detail Remarks
+Course Duration Course Detail Remarks

-Semester 1(July-December) CC I: History of India-I (From Earliest Times to
+CC I: History of India-I (From Earliest Times to

 c.300 BCE)

 The introductory papers follow chronology in terms of the rise and development of human societies from pre historic times globally as well as in India (with greater emphasis).
-For CC1 the course ends with the developments in 6BCE while CC2 ends with the
+For CC1 the course ends with the developments in 6BCE

-study of classical Greece.
+while CC2 ends with the study of classical Greece.

 CC II: Social Formations and the Cultural Patterns of the Ancient World

-Semester 2 (January-June) CC III: History of India- II (From c.300BCE – 750CE) The course helps in understanding the formation of a centralised state under the Mauryas, importance of Ashokan policies , emergence of a syncretic system though contact, confrontation, and conflict till the emergence of the Guptas and their decline leading to the
+The course helps in understanding the formation of a centralised state under the Mauryas, importance of Ashokan policies , emergence of a syncretic system though contact, confrontation, and

-feudalism debate in Indian history.
+the Guptas and their decline leading to the feudalism debate in Indian history.

 CC IV: Social Formations & the Cultural Patterns of the Medieval World